The company building Elon Musk’s 740 mph train just filed for a building permit in California

-“We are announcing the filing of the first building permit to Kings County to the building of the first full-scale hyperloop, not a test track,” Bibop Gresta, the COO of Hyperloop, said during an interview at Davos last week, Business Insider reported.
+“We are announcing the filing of the first building permit to Kings County to the building of the first full-scale hyperloop, not a test track,” Bibop Gresta, the COO of Hyperloop Transportation Technologies, said during an interview at Davos on Thursday.